Sir-Floof/Tutorial/README.md

 # Tutorial
 Git Tutorial

-this is a tutoial for project for app in python
+This readme provides information on the tutorial project. this is a tutorial for project for app in python

-to install requirments type `pip install -r requirments.txt`
+to install requirements type `pip install -r requirments.txt`